0chain/0chain/README.md

 ## Generating Test Transactions

 There is no need to generate the test data separately.
 In development mode, the transaction data is automatically generated at a certain rate based on the block size.

+However, you can use the <a href='https://github.com/0chain/block-explorer'>block explorer</a> to submit transactions, view the blocks and confirm the transactions.

 ## Monitoring the progress

-1) From the browser access http://localhost:7073/_block_stats that provides the statistics of the blocks finalization from the sharder's point of view.
-User the appropriate host and port for the specific sharder.

-2) From the browser access http://localhost:7071/_block_stats that provides the statistics of the block generation and verification from the miner's point of view.
-Use the appropriate host and port for the specific miner.

-3) To access the latest finalized blocks use the REST end point http://localhost:7071/v1/block/get/recent_finalized

-4) To access a specific block, use http://localhost:7171/v1/block/get?content=[type]&block=[block-hash].
-The content parameter can be 'full' and 'header'.
-The block-id parameter is the hash of the block

-5) To get the confirmation status of a transaction, use http://localhost:7171/v1/transaction/get/confirmation?hash=[txn-hash]
+1) Use <a href='https://github.com/0chain/block-explorer'>block explorer</a> to see the progress of the block chain.

+2) In addition, use the '/_diagnostics' link on any node to view internal details of the blockchain and the node.

 ## Troubleshooting